 The World Bank assesses the procedures, time and cost of the transfer of property title with a “standard” transaction (a two-floor warehouse situated adjacent to a piece of land).
 In 2015, it added a new indicator, quality of land administration, to evaluate quality of land administration system of a national government.
-In the Doing Business 2016 report released by the World Bank in October 2015, Taiwan ranks 18th in the world in terms of the registering property indicator set and scores 28.5 in terms of Land Administration Quality Index (the highest score is 30).
+In the Doing Business 2016 report released by the World Bank in October 2015, Taiwan ranks 18th in the world in terms of the registering property indicator set and scores 28.5 in terms of the Land Administration Quality Index (the highest score is 30).

 MAIN REFORMS